Health Care Reform

 The ACA extends the life of the Medicare Trust fund until at least 2029.
 This 12-year extension is the result of stringent reductions in waste, fraud and abuse, which have lowered Medicare costs and enabled the government to set up a more stable future for the program.

 5) Greater access to preventive services, for less.

 Under the ACA, Medicare has eliminated out-of-pocket costs for many preventive services, such as mammograms and blood pressure screenings.
-You are already able to receive these services without having to pay the cost of a co-pay, coinsurance or deductible, and this will continue in 2014.
+You are already able to receive these services without having to pay the cost of a co-pay, coinsurance or deductible, and this will continue.

 Want to learn more about health care reform and how it may impact you?
 Check out Health Care Reform Basics.